CS601-F21/side-project-palakjn/README.md

     1)	Download the zip.
     2)	Open command prompt and cd to the location where you have downloaded the project
-    3)	type “npm install” --> It will download the dependencies
+    3)  Run the command “npm install” which will download all the dependencies
     4)  Create one file with the exact name as ".env" with below attributes. keep the left side of = as intact, change the value of the right side of = sign
         SECRET= <ANY RANDOM LONG STRING>
         DB_HOST= <URL OF THE DB SERVER>